 - Product categorization and store planning — Sensible, well-structured product categories make your store faster to browse and your products easier to buy.
 RPA enhances product categorization by analyzing user-related data, assigning attributes, creating custom product mapping rules (based on, e.g., product name or image), and placing items exactly where your customers expect to find them.

-- Content creation — Your online store can offer thousands of products, each with its own listing that needs to be regularly updated.
+- Content creation — Your online store can offer thousands of products, each with a listing that must be regularly updated.
 Doing that manually means hiring dedicated full-time content managers and tons of mundane data entry.
 Or, you could let RPA handle that and have your specialists work on improving your SEO or social media content instead.

 - Day-to-day marketing tasks — The average day of a marketer is filled with dull-but-necessary chores that take their focus away from inventing new ways to attract and engage clients.
 Sending generic emails, competitive research, SEO maintenance, updating customer data, reporting… All these tasks can be automated to release the potential of your marketing specialists.